Cast Iron Pizza Bianca from Scratch

 5. Cut the dough into 2 equal sized pieces and form into balls

-Making the Ricotta Mixture
+Making the Ricotta Cheese Mixture

 1. Pre-heat your oven to 465 degrees

-2. With a paper towel or silicone brush, generously coat the inside of your cast iron skillet with olive oil
+2. With a paper towel or silicone brush generously coat the inside of your Cast Iron skillet with Olive Oil

-4. Drizzle or brush olive oil onto the surface of the dough
+5. Drizzle or brush olive oil onto the surface of the dough